hardcodings/telegram-scraper-adder-tool/README.md

 # telegram-scraper-adder-tool
-a tool that scrapes and add telegram users into groups and channels
+a tool that scrapes and add telegram users into groups and channels, both public and private

 developer: https://t.me/pysmart